-Bus Offenses Bus drivers must go through

-Department Bus Level Response Discipline Procedures or the School's PBIS before a referral can be filled out on a student
+Bus Offenses Bus drivers must go through Department Bus Level Response Discipline Procedures or the School's PBIS before a referral can be filled out on a student

-- V. Bus Verbal or Written Reprimand

-- W. Bus 1-3 Days School Bus Suspension
+V. Bus - Verbal or Written Reprimand W. Bus - 1-3 Days School Bus Suspension

-- Bus 4-10 Days School Bus Suspension
+X. Bus - 4-10 Days School Bus Suspension

-Bus Removal from School Bus for

-- Remainder of Semester/School Year
+Y. Bus - Removal from School Bus for Remainder of Semester/School Year

-- Z. Citizenship
+Z. Citizenship

 The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+Students may be referred for mental health services on an as needed basis.
+SESIR and or law reporting requirements are designated in far left column and are required by Florida Statutes.